 A predetermined contingency plan, built through proper analysis and teamwork, could have prompted a better response to the tornado’s consequences.
 The airline could have mapped out how many employees lived in the affected town and determined how to manage the potential absence of those employees—while also making a plan to strengthen employee safety and support the affected employees needing help.

 If you’re feeling overwhelmed by today’s increasingly dynamic and unpredictable threat landscape, you’re not alone.
 The frequency and severity of critical events combined with the dramatic breadth and depth of their impact has led many security, business continuity and risk management professionals to fall back on a reactive approach to crisis.

 It doesn’t have to stay that way.

 While you can’t control the events happening around the world and their ripple effects, you can take proactive measures to protect your people, places and property.

-Register today for an upcoming live panel discussion on January 24 at 2:00 PM EST: Today’s Missteps are Tomorrow’s News: Preparing for Risk Post Pandemic.
-Featuring a panel of OnSolve risk management, business continuity and emergency management experts, our panel will address trending physical threats worldwide and provide insights on how organizations like yours can proactively prepare for the challenges of 2023 and beyond.
+Watch this on-demand expert panel discussion: Today’s Missteps are Tomorrow’s News: Preparing for Risk Post Pandemic.
+Featuring OnSolve risk management, business continuity and emergency management experts, the panel discusses trending physical threats worldwide and provide insights on how organizations like yours can proactively prepare for the challenges of 2023 and beyond.